 - Soil types: Manure dug into the soil increases protein content and amount of leaf production.
 This kale will produce a crop in almost any soil except water-logged, or saline.

 - Temperature range: 15-20° C (59-68° F) The tiny seeds germinate rapidly in moist garden soil or in pots either in partial shade or full sun.
 Seed may be broadcast or planted 35-40 cm (14-16 in) apart in rows 50-60 cm (20-24 in) apart.

 Leaves can be harvested from 35 days until 10 weeks, earlier being better for tenderness, re-growth and re-harvesting.
 Harvest the seed pods after 2 months when they begin to turn brown.
 Complete drying of the pods on sheets spread in the shade but protected from birds.
 Threshing and winnowing should follow before storage.
 The seeds can be stored for several years in dry, dark conditions.

 In Kenya, seeds are mixed with ashes before planting to reduce seedling disease.
 Pests include the diamondback moth and the Turnip Mosaic Virus which is transmitted by aphids.
 Varieties for oil production have a waxier leaf which seems to give some pest protection.
 Seed should be sown 5-6 weeks before the rainy season starts rather than at the start of rains as pest damage may be lessened.

 Cooking and Nutrition

 Leaves should be harvested just before eating as a cooked or raw vegetable.
 Even the stems when cooked have a mild flavor like collards or cabbage.
 Crushed seeds are eaten with meat.
-Ethiopian Kale is a nutritious vegetable, high in calcium and iron.
+Brassica carinata is a nutritious vegetable, high in calcium and iron.
 Its leaves have less oxalic acid than spinach.
 Juice squeezed from the leaves is a good source of vegetable protein.